kigyui/latexpatterns/inflatablehips/02-pattern.md

 # Part 2: Download and alter the pattern

+In theory we could make a few standard measurement patterns in PDF for download, like a "small" "medium" "large" kind of thing, but really these are better made to measure.

 We'll be using [Seamly2D](https://github.com/FashionFreedom/Seamly2D) for altering the pattern.
 I've tried to make everything in the pattern based on a formula so it can be altered to your size, but you do need to